 - (1) Determines optimum meteorological target displays.
 Continuously monitors displays for performance and optimum mode of operations.
-Thoroughly documents modes and characteristics of the operations. - (2) Provides a summary of the radar display characteristics to the on-board lead project scientist at the post flight debriefing. - (3) Maintains tape logs and changes magnetic tape (as needed). - (4) During the ferry to the storm, the radar scientist should record a tape of the sea return on either side of the aircraft at elevation angles varying from -20° through +20°.
+Thoroughly documents modes and characteristics of the operations. - (2) Provides a summary of the radar display characteristics to the on-board lead project scientist at the post flight debriefing. - (3) Maintains tape logs. - (4) During the ferry to the storm, the radar scientist should record a tape of the sea return on either side of the aircraft at elevation angles varying from -20° through +20°.
 This tape will allow correction of any antenna mounting biases or elevation angle corrections.